Foodwise’s Farmers Market Winter Holiday Guide

 Winters Fruit Tree makes the holidays easy with gift trays and gift bags of their flavored almonds and pistachios, along with farmstead fruit jams and nut butters, straight up or in intriguing flavors like Cupcake Batter, Sweet Sriracha, or Jalapeno Popper.
 For more almond butter options, check out Massa Organics in the back plaza.
 Ferry Plaza, Saturdays and Thursdays; online shop.

 Regenerative-certified, fifth-generation San Joaquin family farm Old Dog Ranch offers bags of raw walnuts, as well as flavors like Mexican Hot Chocolate, Whiskey Spice, and Rosemary, perfect for snacking.
 Grab-and-go gift bags with a sampler of their walnut butters and spiced walnuts are also available.
-Ferry Plaza, Saturday, December 17; online shop.
+Ferry Plaza, every other Saturday; online shop.

 Can’t decide?
 Give them a Farmers Market eGift Card!